-If you ever had doubts about the fact that universe conspires to make things happen for you, read this post.
+If you ever had doubts about the fact that the universe conspires to make things happen for you, read this post.
 I was in Yogyakarta and we were to go to Borobudur early morning next day for sunrise.
-Just tweeted about it and Naren Ramakrishna (@NarenMenon1) on twitter insisted that I also visit Prambanan temple complex.
+Just tweeted about it and Naren Ramakrishna (@NarenMenon1) on Twitter insisted that I also visit the Prambanan temple complex.
 He told me it is just 20 mins away and I can do it in as little as 2 hours.
 I did a basic search and spoke to our hosts in Indonesia.
-It was a long day and I do not know how things fell in place.
-On my birthday, I had done Borobudur in the morning and by afternoon I was standing in front of the Prambanan temple complex with fellow bloggers from Australia, New Zealand, and Indonesia.
+It was a long day and I do not know how things fell into place.
+On my birthday, I had done Borobudur in the morning and by afternoon I was standing in front of the temple complex with fellow bloggers from Australia, New Zealand, and Indonesia.

 Prambanan Temple Complex

-The enormity of the temple complex hits you when you start walking towards it.
+The enormity of the temple complex hits you when you start walking toward it.
 The three tall temple shikhara tower above the rest of the ground.
 Other temples are dwarfs in comparison.
 As you move closer you see a lot of rubble – all in dark gray stone.
 The rubble is obviously of the temples that once stood in this complex.

 The temple design follows the Sri Yantra formation with a Shiva temple in the middle flanked by Brahma and Vishnu temples.
 Each of these temples has a Vahana temple dedicated to their respective vahanas Nandi Bull, Hams & Garuda.
-There are two temples between the Brahma & Hamsa temple and between Vishnu & Garuda temple.
+There are two temples between the Brahma & Hamsa temple and between Vishnu & Garuda temples.
 These are called Apit temples.
-My Indonesian friend said that Apit means in between – but I have no clue who these temples are dedicated to?
+My Indonesian friend said that Apit means in between – but I have no clue who these temples are dedicated to.

-Of these, 3 main and the largest temples belong to the Trimurti of Hindu pantheon of Gods – Shiva, Brahma & Vishnu.
+Of these, 3 main and the largest temples belong to the Trimurti of the Hindu pantheon of Gods – Shiva, Brahma & Vishnu.
 In the middle stands the Shiva temple that was called Shivagriha or Shivalaya, both meaning the abode of Shiva.